A hard reset should be done if the ShotKam will no turn ON/OFF, or there is no red LED when charging.

 Battery life in Wi-Fi mode is typically 1 hour.
 The Wi-Fi mode is for adjusting the ShotKam's settings and for “in-the-field” shot-analysis of problematic targets.

-B. Use the provided USB cable and place the smaller end into the port of the camera, ensuring the direction of the plug is matched to the direction of the camera port (longer end on top, shorter end on bottom).
+B. Use the provided USB cable and place the smaller end into the port of the camera, ensuring the direction of the plug is matched to the direction of the camera port.

 C. Plug the USB port into your computer or the provided wall adapter (flashing red LED = charging).
 A car adapter with a USB port will also work.